Meet Our Staff

 Zeyla, a Texas native, is a graduate of the University of North Texas in Denton where she studied International Studies and Spanish.
 Before joining the team in 2013, Zeyla was a committed HRI volunteer and translator.
 When she’s not assisting HRI’s lawyers and clients, Zeyla can be found immersed in the arts–having trained in ballet and modern dance for 15 years.

-Naschaly González Montalvo – Case Management Coordinator & Legal Assistant
+Naschaly González Montalvo – Legal Assistant - (she/her/ella)

 Born and raised in Puerto Rico, Naschaly attended the University of Puerto Rico at Carolina where she obtained her bachelor’s degree in Forensic Psychology.
 In 2019, Naschaly moved to Texas to obtain her Master of Science in Criminology at the University of Texas at Dallas.
 She’s passionate about advocating for women’s rights and the rights of those who have been wrongfully convicted.
 Outside of HRI, Naschaly is passionate about animal rescue, and enjoys weightlifting and any activity that requires being physically active.